Key concepts and terms

 Storage Replication Adapter (SRA)

-SRA is the storage vendor specific software that is installed inside the SRM appliance.
-The adapter enables communication between Site Recovery Manager and a storage controller at the Storage Virtual Machine (SVM) level and the cluster level configuration.
+SRA is the storage vendor-specific software installed inside the VMware Live Site Recovery appliance.
+The adapter enables communication between the Site Recovery Manager and a storage controller at the Storage Virtual Machine (SVM) level and the cluster level configuration.

 Storage virtual machine (SVM)